cybex-gmbh/laravel-transmorpher-client/README.md

 **_NOTE:_** You can optionally define a fixed width by setting the width attribute (e.g. `width="300px"`).

-Depending on whether you pass a `Transmorpher\Image` or a `Transmorpher\Video`, the component will function as your upload form for images or videos.
+Depending on whether you pass a `Transmorpher\Image`, `Transmorpher\Document` or a `Transmorpher\Video` the component will function as your upload form for images, documents or videos.

 #### Dynamic usage